Introduction to Permethrin Cream

 2. Allergic Reactions:

-- Individuals with known allergies to pyrethroids or chrysanthemums should avoid using Permethrin cream.
+- Individuals with known allergies to pyrethroids or chrysanthemums should avoid using Permite cream.
 Allergic reactions may include hives, rash, swelling, or difficulty breathing.
+If an allergic reaction occurs, discontinue use and seek medical attention.

 3. Pediatric Use:

-- Permethrin cream may be used in pediatric populations, but the concentration and application instructions may be different for children.
+- Permite cream may be used in pediatric populations, but the concentration and application instructions may be different for children.
 Follow the healthcare provider’s recommendations for pediatric use.
+Do not use Permite cream on infants under 2 months of age unless directed by a healthcare provider.

 4. Pregnancy and Breastfeeding: